marcinbunsch/nodejs_will_eat_your_children/README.md

 The idea - to show how easy it easy it is to set up.
 It's far from being perfect, but it shows that if you want shared js code on both sides, node.js is your friend!

-And as Heroku launched node.js support I could not think of a better way to celebrate than to put it on Heroku and here it is!
+And as Heroku launched node.js support I could not think of a better way to celebrate than to put it on Heroku so here it is!

 So if you're afraid of node.js, don't be - it will not eat your children.